Menu

 • Forensic testing was not uniformly effective in identifying exceptions/issues.

-• Follow-up/remedial actions to address exceptions and compliance issues was uniformly prompt and effective.
+• Follow-up/remedial actions to address exceptions and compliance issues were uniformly prompt and effective.

-• Follow-up/remedial actions to address exceptions and compliance issues was not uniformly prompt and effective.
+• Follow-up/remedial actions to address exceptions and compliance issues were not uniformly prompt and effective.

 • Clients were harmed by compliance issues that arose and such harm was promptly and adequately addressed.